resoai/TileBoard/README.md

   bgOpacity: 0.5,
   /* theme: Override default theme for the tile */
   theme: TYPES.SWITCH,
-  /* classes: A list of classes to be appended to the tile element
-   * Useful for custom CSS styles
-   */
-  classes: ["-big-entity"],
   /* slides: A list of slide images to use for the background
    * Currently a maximum of 3 slides are supported
    * (optional)